 I love serving these tasty oven roasted potatoes with baked chicken drumsticks and baked salmon.

-Roasted Fingerling Potatoes Ingredients
+Roasted Fingerling Potato Ingredients

 - Fingerling Potatoes – Unpeeled and cut in half lengthwise.